-- What is your process to test and find bugs in an application?
+- What is your process for testing and finding bugs in an application?

-- Tell me about a tough software development problem and how you solved it.
+- Tell me about a challenging software development problem and how you solved it.

-Additionally, candidates receive some technical questions where they need to use existing knowledge to find a solution, these include also some calculations.
+Additionally, candidates receive some technical questions where they need to use existing knowledge to find a solution, including some calculations.

-Other skills, that your potential employer might ask for include knowledge of Java, C++, SAP, and PHP.
-They may also test how capable you are in dealing with developer tools such as UML as well as tools for test automation and programming, such as reports- and barcode generators.
+Other skills your potential employer might ask for include Java, C++, SAP, and PHP knowledge.
+They may also test how capable you are of dealing with developer tools such as UML and tools for test automation and programming, such as reports- and barcode generators.

-To prepare yourself for possible interview questions not only for a job in Germany but for all countries you should check the book “cracking the coding interview”.
-It was recommended by former foreign applicants.
-As they say, this book helped a lot during their software engineering job interview in Germany.
+To prepare for possible interview questions for a job in Germany and all countries, you should check the book “cracking the coding interview.”
+Former foreign applicants recommended it.
+As they say, this book immensely helped during their software engineering job interview in Germany.

-There are thousands of IT specialists coming to Germany every year from EU and non-EU countries.
-You can network with them, ask about their experience, and learn from them.
+Thousands of IT specialists come to Germany every year from EU and non-EU countries.
+You can network, ask about their experience, and learn from them.

-Moreover, there are other countries in the world where software engineers find very attractive job offers, you can connect with people there.
-Just search in the Quora for questions and people who responded, check FB groups, and engage there or discover people on LinkedIn.
+Moreover, there are other countries where software engineers find very attractive job offers; you can connect with people there.
+Search in Quora for questions and people who responded, check FB groups, and engage there or discover people on LinkedIn.

-Nevertheless, the German government relies on immigration as a part of the solution for the shortage of IT professionals.
-They understand that it is not foreign experts depend on Germany but Germany depends on them.
+Nevertheless, the German government relies on immigration as a part of the solution to the shortage of IT professionals.
+They understand that it is not foreign experts who depend on Germany, but Germany depends on them.

-Since 2012 employment of foreigners had been increased in IT and in STEM fields overall.
-This had begun thanks to the introduction of a new immigration program – EU Blue Card.
+Since 2012 employment of foreigners had been increased in IT and STEM fields overall.
+This had begun thanks to introducing a new immigration program – the EU Blue Card.
 Im March 2020 German government made some changes in immigration law, which make it even easier for non-EU nationals to come to work in Germany.

-The regulations were made particularly easy for IT specialists: now they are allowed to enter the country and search for a job without a degree, but with several years of working experience in the IT industry.
+The regulations were made particularly easy for IT specialists: now they can enter the country and search for a job without a degree but with several years of working experience in the IT industry.

-The majority of software engineers and developers come from non-EU countries (59%) such as India, Russia, Turkey, Balkans respectively, and EU countries (41%).
-The future of Germany pretty much depends on foreign IT exerts, unless companies find the way to outsource these processes in other countries.
+Most software engineers and developers come from non-EU countries (59%) such as India, Russia, Turkey, Balkans, respectively, and EU countries (41%).
+The future of Germany pretty much depends on foreign IT exerts unless companies find a way to outsource these processes to other countries.